Learning Physical Concepts in Cyber-Physical Systems: A Case Study: Solution

 \subsubsection{Discussion}

 The experiment shows that the method produces a better disentanglement between the individual concepts underlying the data than the VAE.
-Thus, the possibility of incorporating prior knowledge through the design of experiments, including questions and answers, has advantages.
-However, the need for datasets that include tuples of questions and answers in addition to the observations is also the major drawback of this approach, as performing experiments in CPS is rarely feasible.
+Thus, the possibility of incorporating prior knowledge through the design of experiments has advantages.
+However, the need for datasets that include questions and answers is also the major drawback of this approach, as performing experiments in CPS is rarely feasible.
 In addition, as with the VAE, only physical quantities can be identified, but not their interaction or temporal sequences.